 Lift Start.
 Lift start requires touchdown and lifting up of the Tungsten to start the Arc.
 It is usually used only with DC output since some contamination of the tungsten is possible.
 But it can also be used with AC where HF energy is prohibited, such as in a hospital environment.
 There are two types of Lift Start.
 The first is a live lift start.
 This means the tungsten is always electrically live until the arc is started.
 When the tungsten is touched to the metal, continuity is sensed and the welder sends welding power as soon as the continuity is broken.
 This unit does not have this type of Lift Start.
-Some of our units have this type start, but it is not featured on this machine.
-If you need this type of start on a welder, contact Everlast for other product information.
+Some of our units have this type of start on a welder, contact Everlast for other product information.
 The other type of lift start is a "remote lift start".
 This is the type this unit has unit has.
 It functions essentially the same except, the tungsten is not electrically live and the torch switch or foot pedal must be used to make the torch live.
 This is a safer form of lift start and helps prevent accidental starting of the arc.
 It also means that the start type can be used with the welder programming in 2T and 4T mode, or with the foot pedal.